 Life in Thailand is so much more fun and easy going than in most other countries in the world, but one of the few things that provide challenges for a lot of foreigners is dealing with their visa situation.
 If you are tired of spending time and money by going to regular visa extension trips as well as reporting to the local immigration every three months, you may do all the effort it takes to obtain a permanent residence.

 The applicant needs to be holding a Non Immigrant Visa for 3 consecutive years in Thailand in order to qualify for a Residence Permit.
-Holders of multiple Non-Immigrant visas can not apply.
+Holders of multiple Non-Immigrant visas cannot apply.
 (Must be either Non B or Non O for the entire 3 years.
 Therefore it cannot be Non O for 1 year and then Non B for 2 more years).
-Essentially you must have 3 un-broken yearly extensions of the same type of Visa in order to qualify.
+Essentially you must have 3 uninterrupted yearly extensions of the same type of visa in order to qualify.

 The list includes:

 - A medical certificate as per the official sample (the one that declares you free from syphilis and elephantiasis) issued by a hospital in the 3 months prior to the application date.

 - Certificate of no criminal record from your home country and certified by your embassy.
 This means the country whose passport you are currently using, and you need to apply directly at your country’s police for this.
 If your country has criminal record checks with and without fingerprints, you’ll probably need the one with fingerprint check.

 - Maps in Thai language of your place of residence and work.

 - The photos required are of the exterior and interior of your home and workplace.
 It might be a good idea to have yourself in the photos too.